flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 #### Mesh Generation with HOPR

-We use a mesh with 4 cells per direction for the tutorial.
+We use a cartesian mesh with 4 cells per direction for the tutorial.
+The mesh is stretched in the wall-normal direction to accommodate for the straining of the vortexes close to the wall.
 In case you want to generate other meshes the parameter file for HOPR is included in the tutorial directory (*parameter_hopr.ini*), the default mesh is included.
 Using 4 cells with a polynomial degree of $N=5$, means we use a large eddy simulation setup of $24$ DOFs per direction.

 ### Tutorial - Flow at $Re_{\tau}=180$